 The spread of the epidemic has prompted companies to carry out digital transformation and adopt new technologies to support employees to maintain efficient work during the epidemic, bringing catalysts to the development of the UC headset market.
 According to calculations based on a 40% year-on-year increase in the stock scale in 2020, the scale of China's unified communication market will exceed RMB 25 billion in 2020.

-The unified communication platform breaks the information gap between the terminal and the terminal, while the UC business headset breaks the information gap between the terminal and the people.
+The unified communication platform breaks the information gap between the terminal and the terminal, while the wireless UC headset breaks the information gap between the terminal and the people.

-Figure: Through UC headset users can receive information from all communication terminals
+Figure: Through UC certified headsets, users can receive information from all communication terminals

 Except that speakers can be used in conference scenarios, other scenarios require that the terminal is connected to a headset or a handheld terminal to make a call.
 A UC business headset can receive other communication information such as network meetings, fixed-line phones, voice mailboxes, etc. by connecting to a PC, bringing users a seamless connection experience between fixed-line phones, mobile phones, and PCs.